TaciturnTy/Trundle_Demo/README.txt

 Developed by: Tyler Paulley
 Last Updated: 9/26/2016

 Trundle is a 3-D platforming game developed using the Unity Game Engine.
-This is a demo version of the game which is still under development.
-As so, this demo contains 3 levels including a tutorial level while the completed game is expected to contain around 15 levels.
+This is a demo version of the game whose full version is available on Steam.
+As so, this demo contains 3 levels including a tutorial level while the complete game contains 15 levels.

 Originally the game started as a college project but I have decided to complete and polish the game.

-The completed game is expected to be uploaded to Steam either for free or for the price of $0.99 around mid 2017.

 --- Instructions ---